devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ## adc/int
 Subscribes on notifications with ADC value with some period.

 *Parameters*:
-Json with set of key-value, where key is ADC channel and value is period in milliseconds or ‘disable’ for disabling.
-‘0’ value also means disable.
+Json with set of key-value, where key is ADC channel and value is period in milliseconds or "disable" for disabling.
+"0" value also means disable.
 Period can be from 250 till 8388607 ms.

 *Example*:
 ```json